Mike Dunleavy Sr.

-Michael Joseph Dunleavy Sr. (born March 21, 1954) is an American former professional basketball player, coach, and general manager of the National Basketball Association's Los Angeles Clippers.
+Michael Joseph Dunleavy Sr. (born March 21, 1954) is an American former professional basketball player, coach, and former general manager of the National Basketball Association's Los Angeles Clippers.
 He was most recently the head coach of the Tulane University men's basketball team.
 Dunleavy is the father of former professional basketball player Mike Dunleavy Jr.

 Early life

 Dunleavy was born in Brooklyn, New York.
 His primary education was at Holy Cross.
 He attended Nazareth Regional High School in Brooklyn, then graduated from the University of South Carolina, where he played under coach Frank McGuire.